nadiamariduena/ecommerce2/src/docs/PRODUCTS.md

 - GO TO POSTMAN

-- INSTEAD OF USING RAW like for JSON (application/json)
+- INSTEAD OF USING RAW like with option: JSON (application/json)

-- USE "form-data"
+- USE "form-data" , that is because its not a json file

 - While choosing the form you will have 2 headers